 Perth Airport (Domestic): My Boeing 737-800 to Melbourne.

 We took off promptly but there was a fair bit of turbulence as we climbed to cruising altitude.
 Once things had settled down, a meal was served.
 I had sausage and mash (in a cardboard box) but it was warm and tasty.
 As well as an orange juice, they followed up with tea or coffee (I had tea, of course) and later in the flight we had a frozen Snickers bar.
 We reached Melbourne in just over three hours.
 All in all, I found it a very satisfactory experience.

 Because it was a domestic flight, the driver of my booked car was able to meet me in Baggage Reclaim - displaying my name on the screen of his mobile phone which looked very professional.
-We had a few minutes wait before baggage started to arrive at the carousel, but my two pieces were fairly early and we were soon driving into the city.
+We had a few minutes wait before baggage started to arrive at the carousel, but my two pieces appeared fairly early so we were soon driving into the city.

-Although Melbourne has plenty of modern buildings and skyscrapers, many rather older buildings remain, giving the city an atmosphere which appealed to me, as it did on my first visit back in 2006, which was part of a trip I call 'Round the World 3'.
-There's a very brief description of that visit in the post here but only the sections 'Saturday 18th' and 'Sunday 19th' cover Melbourne.
+Although Melbourne has plenty of modern buildings and skyscrapers, many rather older buildings remain, giving the city an atmosphere which appealed to me, as it did on my first visit back in 2006.
+That first visit was part of a trip I call 'Round the World 3'.
+There's a very brief description in the post here but only the sections titled 'Saturday 18th' and 'Sunday 19th' talk about my expeiences in Melbourne.

 Related Posts on this Website